hongkongkiwi/qwen-code-oai-proxy/README.md

 import OpenAI from 'openai';

 const openai = new OpenAI({
-  apiKey: 'fake-key', // Not used, but required by the OpenAI client
+  apiKey: 'your-secret-api-key-here', // Use your FAKE_API_KEY value, or any value if authentication is disabled
   baseURL: 'http://localhost:8080/v1'
 });